 Are you and your family fans of CLIF Kids or other CLIF products?

 Do you add better for you alternatives to your child’s Easter basket?

-*I have partnered with Babies R Us to bring you this information.
-Although compensated the opinions expressed are my own and not influenced in any way.
+*I received free product samples in order to do this review/post.
+There was no compensation.
+The opinions expressed are my own and not influenced in any way.